 Hand injuries in the workplace are common.
 The U.S. Bureau of Labor Statistics (BLS) reports that more than one million workers visit the emergency room due to serious hand injuries each year.
 Workers in almost every industry are at risk for hand injuries, which may be caused by cuts, blunt force trauma, or overuse.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers with all types of hand injuries get the benefits they deserve.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers with all types of hand injuries get the benefits they deserve.

 Employers Must Provide Hand Protection

 Hand injuries may occur despite an employer or employee’s best efforts to stay safe.
 However, they typically happen due to a disregard for safety precautions.
 According to the BLS, approximately 70 percent of workers who suffered a hand injury were not wearing gloves at the time of their accident and the remaining 30 percent were wearing the wrong type of gloves for the job.